simsam8/idd-solafune/report/report.md

 ![TransUNet architecture [@chen2021transunet]](../trans_unet/img/transunet.png)

+## Ensemble Models

+We create two ensemble models, one with all models called ensemble1 and one without TransUNet called ensemble2.
+Ensemble models average the output logits of all its models.

 ## Training and Evaluation

 - Batch accumulation depending on batch size for model.
 16 or 15 batches.